-When comparing the authorized licenses per the City Charter to the actual licenses posted by the Bureau of Treasury for the period under audit, the following inadequacies were discovered.
-Out of forty-six license applications offered, one did not have an application available on the City web site, resulting in 2% of all license applications that are considered missing and need to be recreated and posted to the City's web site.
+When comparing authorized licenses per the City Charter, to the actual licenses posted by the Bureau of Treasury, for the period under audit, the following inadequacies were discovered.
+Out of forty-six license applications offered, one did not have an application available on the City web site, resulting in 2% of all license applications that are considered missing and still in need of being recreated and posted to the City's web site.

 When comparing the regulated license fees to the actual license fees listed on the individual license applications, the following inadequacies were discovered: three applications (or 7%) did not indicate any licensing fee amounts and three applications (or 7%) stated incorrect licensing fee amounts that will need to be corrected.
-As a result of the most recent application updates processed by the previous Deputy Commissioner the licensing department now averages a 13% error ratio regarding the accuracy of posted license application fees.
-However, it should be noted that this is a remarkable improvement of 43% over the prior year audit test results.
+As a result of the most recent application updates, processed by the previous Deputy Commissioner, the licensing department now averages a 13% error ratio regarding the accuracy of posted license application fees; which is a remarkable improvement of 43%, over prior audit period test results.

-The Office of the City Auditor would like to commend the Licensing Bureau on its impressive 43% error ratio improvement regarding licensing fees.
-However since this issue has been a reoccurring finding for so many years, the office of the City Auditor would like to see an error ratio of 5% or less, in order to remove the this as a finding going forward.
+The Office of the City Auditor would like to commend the Licensing Bureau on its impressive 43% error ratio improvement, regarding licensing fees.
+However since this issue has been a reoccurring finding for so many years, the office of the City Auditor would like to see an error ratio of 5% or less, in order to remove this as a finding going forward.

-Attached is an up to date list of available licenses and corresponding fees that are under the responsibility of the Department of Finance (Attachment 2).
+Attached is an up to date list of available licenses, and corresponding fees, that are under the responsibility of the Department of Finance (Attachment 2).
 The accuracy of the list was confirmed by the Law Department for the City of Syracuse in November 2009.